a-synchronous/rubico/README.md

 rubico exposes semantically related methods of its core API as property functions.
 For example,

- * map - apply a mapper function concurrently
+ * `map` - apply a mapper function concurrently
- * map.pool - apply a mapper function concurrently with a concurrency limit
+ * `map.pool` - apply a mapper function concurrently with a concurrency limit
- * map.series - apply a mapper function serially
+ * `map.series` - apply a mapper function serially

-Advanced functions may be found in rubico/x.
+Advanced functions may be found in `rubico/x`.

 # Getting Started
  1. [check out the docs](https://doc.rubico.land)